Dualex

-The Dualex is an optical sensor developed by Force-A (No longer in business) for the assessment of flavonol, anthocyanin, and chlorophyll contents in leaves.
-The sensor is a result of technology transfer from the CNRS (National Center for Scientific Research) and University of Paris-Sud Orsay.
-It allows to perform real-time and non-destructive measurements.
-The main applications are plant science and agriculture research.
+The Dualex is an optical sensor used in plant science and agriculture for the assessment of flavonol, anthocyanin, and chlorophyll contents in leaves.
+This device allows researchers to perform real-time and non-destructive measurements of these important plant metabolites, which are crucial indicators of plant health and stress responses.
+Developed by Force-A (now out of business), the sensor is a result of technology transfer from the CNRS (National Center for Scientific Research) and University of Paris-Sud Orsay.
+It allows to make instant measurements without damaging the leaves.
+The main applications are plant sciences and agricultural research.

-Calculated indices
+Calculated parameters

 The assessment of polyphenolic compounds in leaves is based on the absorbance of the leaf epidermis through the screening effect it procures to chlorophyll fluorescence.

-The indices calculated by Dualex are:
+The parameters calculated by Dualex are: